Locally Consistent K-relations: Entailment and Axioms of Functional Dependence: Conclusions and further directions

 We considered realisability and logical inference in a theoretical framework for modelling local consistency in the presence of (potential) global inconsistency.
 The framework is based on locally consistent families of $K$-relations, for positive commutative monoids $K$.
-We investigated when a given family of locally consistent relations can be realised as locally consistent $K$-families.
-In particular, we gave a complete characterisation for the case where $K$ is cancellative and $\pX$ is a contextual family over {chordless-cycle context sets}.
+We investigated when a given family $\pX$ of locally consistent (set-based) relations can be realised as locally consistent $K$-families.
+In particular, we gave a complete characterisation for the case where $K$ is cancellative and $\pX$ is a contextual family over {hole context sequences}.
 Moreover, we established a sound and complete axiomatisation for the entailment of unary FDs in the setting of locally consistent $K$-relations.
 We discovered two weakenings of the transitivity rule---namely, the chain and cycle rules---that are sound in the contextual setting, while the usual transitivity rule of FDs becomes unsound.
 Finally, we established a polynomial time algorithm for checking whether a given unary FD is derivable from a given set of CDs and unary FDs by using the reflexivity rule, the cycle rule and the contextual chain rule.
-For unary FDs and binary CDs, this algorithm is a polynomial time decision method for the related entailment problem as well.
+For unary FDs and binary CDs, we established that the entailment problem is NL-complete.
+The derivability problem of unary FDs and binary CDs remains NL-hard, even if only one application of either the contextual cycle or the contextual chain rule is allowed (see \Cref{table:results} on page \pageref{table:results} for an overview of our complexity and axiomatisation results).

+\textbf{Beyond unary FDs.} Until now, we have focused on the entailment problem for unary FDs.
+While these are the simplest kind of FDs, we have already revealed that even this case is far from trivial, and includes context specific intricacies.

+We formulated our novel axiom schemas---the contextual cycle rule and the contextual chain rule---to be applied to single variables only.
+However, the rules remain sound even if the scopes of the rules are extended to sets of variables. \begin{remark} The cycle rule extends from single variables to sets of variables.
+That is, for contextual $K$-families, if